EW-DETR: Evolving World Object Detection via Incremental Low-Rank DEtection TRansformer: Additional Results Ablations

 \subsection{Complexity Analysis}

 Table~\ref{tab:complexity_analysis} presents a comprehensive computational complexity analysis of EW-DETR against recent methods on the Pascal Series benchmark.
 Since Incremental LoRA adapters (\texttt{Section 3.3, main}) freeze the base model and transformer encoder-decoder weights, EW-DETR achieves a drastic reduction in trainable parameters: only \textbf{0.46M} when built upon Deformable DETR~\cite{D-DETR} and \textbf{1.8M} when built upon RF-DETR~\cite{RF-DETR}, compared to 23.99M--105.9M for other methods.
 This represents a \textbf{98.1\%} parameter reduction relative to standard Deformable DETR-based approaches, making EW-DETR highly suitable for resource-constrained deployment scenarios.
+Moreover, under EWOD, Deformable DETR-based methods with the standard six encoder–decoder layers consistently collapse to near-zero mAP, while a single encoder–decoder layer yields stable results for all; thus, we adopt the single-layer setting throughout.
+This reduced the number of trainable parameters; hence, we observe \(\sim\)24M trainable parameters for D-DETR-based methods in Table~\ref{tab:complexity_analysis}.

 Regarding comparison of FLOPs, the D-DETR variant requires 171.23 GFLOPs, which is moderately higher than other D-DETR-based methods (135.3--157.71 GFLOPs) due to the QNorm-Obj and EUMix modules, yet substantially lower than ORE~\cite{ORE} (1665.03 GFLOPs) and ORTH~\cite{ORTH} (2073.57 GFLOPs).
 However, the RF-DETR variant achieves remarkable efficiency with only 32.22 GFLOPs.
 Inference speed remains practical, with EW-DETR (D-DETR) averaging 131.92 ms per image, comparable to other D-DETR methods, while EW-DETR (RF-DETR) achieves 57.38 ms, making it among the fastest approaches evaluated.
 Following~\cite{RF-DETR}, we use PyTorch's \href{https://github.com/pytorch/pytorch/blob/baee623691a38433d10843d5bb9bc0ef6a0feeef/torch/utils/flop_counter.py#L596}{\texttt{FlopCounterMode}} to calculate FLOPs for all methods.